longluo/imlongluo/blog/wp-content/plugins/wp-optimize/readme.txt

 This is a very primary version of the plugin.
-So I would recommend you to test it out on your local system.
+So I would recommend you to test it out on your local system or make a backup of your database (just to be extra careful).